CBIIT/bento-docs/source/configuration/landing-page.md

-# Landing page
+# The Bento Landing Page
 The Landing Page provides a visual and textual introduction to the overall mission of a Bento-based data sharing platform.
-This concise summary of the volume and diversity of stored entices a user to learn more.
+This concise summary of the volume and diversity of available data entices users to learn more.
 A Bento Landing Page has several configurable components.
 See below for details.

 ![Landing Page Elements](../assets/landing-page-elements.png)